Financial-Times/origami-tech-interview-exercise/README.md

-# Origami Technical Interview
+# Origami Technical Excercise

-Use the [securities quotes api](#using-our-securities-quotes-api) (also known as stock prices) to populate a client-side component with their percentage change for the day.
+We would like you to use the [securities quotes api](#using-our-securities-quotes-api) (also known as stock prices) to populate a client-side component with their percentage change for the day.
+We do not expect any server-side code to be written for this exercise.

-It could look something like the following.
+An example of how this component could look is below.
+However, it does not need to look exactly like this.
 ![Screenshot of an example securities data component](https://user-images.githubusercontent.com/51677/67555386-b6c5fc80-f700-11e9-86bd-55e975be0441.png)

-We are more interested in how you work than in how much code you write.
-You can use Google or any other resources you would like.
+- Please don't spend more than 1 hour on this exercise.

-We're not expecting you to complete this exercise, do only as much as you can within the time that we have.
+- We're not expecting you to complete this exercise, do only as much as you can within the time that you have.
+- We are more interested in how you work than in how much code you write.
+- You can use Google or any other resources you would like.
+- We prefer to see solutions which use HTML, JavaScript and Sass/CSS, without using a framework like React or Vue.

 ## Prerequisites